 Different Hockey Rules for Different Leagues

 Most fans know hockey rules as they pertain to the National Hockey League, the sport’s North American professional league.
 But different leagues, age groups, and affiliations do not observe the NHL rules precisely.
-Hockey rules and penalties are tailored for the league, with National Hockey League, college, junior, and youth hockey players each playing under their own set of rules.
+Hockey rules and penalties are tailored t0 the league, with NHL, college, junior, and youth hockey players each observing their own set of rules.
 There are also differences between leagues in the United States, Canada, and countries around the globe.
 In almost all cases, the hockey rules and penalties are tailored for safety concerns.
-Youth hockey follows the USA Hockey rules, but local youth leagues can make adjustments to fit their local needs as long as the changes don’t affect the safety of players.
+Youth hockey follows the USA Hockey rules, but local youth leagues can make adjustments to fit their needs as long as the changes don’t affect the safety of players.
+We’ll cover a few NHL rules and penalties later.
+For now, we’ll discuss general rules across all leagues.

 Hockey Rule Violations That Aren’t Penalties

 For the uninitiated, hockey may seem like a chaotic, mad scramble with no seeming order.
-But a closer look reveals finely detailed roles for each player, and rules keeping the game fair and safe.
-A few hockey rules don't result in penalties, but instead stop play and require a faceoff to restart the action.
+But a closer look reveals finely detailed roles for each player, with rules that keep the game fair and safe.
+A few hockey rules don't result in penalties, but instead stop play and require a face-off to restart the action.

 Minor Penalties in Hockey

-Most of the hockey penalties called in a game will be minor penalties, bringing a two-minute trip to the penalty box.
-This leaves that team short-handed, while the other team is on a “power play,” which means they have a one-person advantage.
+Most of the penalties called in a hockey game will be minor, resulting in a two-minute trip to the penalty box.
+This leaves that team shorthanded, while the other team is on a “power play,” which means they have a one-person advantage.
 If the team on the power play scores, the remaining time on the two-minute penalty is erased and the player in the box is released, putting both teams back at full strength.
 Officials can issue double or triple minors resulting in four- and six-minute stays in the box.
 While there are many, many minor hockey penalties, a few are called regularly.

 The most common minors include: